sparkflows/sparkflows-docs/docs/installation/architecture-deployment/deployment.rst

-Fire Insights Deployment
+Sparkflows Deployment
 ================

-Fire Insights can easily be deployed on a standalone machine.
+Sparkflows can easily be deployed on a standalone machine.
 It supports linux, mac and windows.
 The jobs can run on the local machine.
 Or it can be configured to connect to a Databricks, AWS EMR, AWS Glue, Cloudera, Azure HDInsights, Google Cloud Dataproc or any Apache Spark cluster.

 Deployment on a Standalone Machine
 ----------------------------------